Breaking Out of the Friend Zone: How to Confidently Express Your Interest

 • Are you actually in the friend zone, or just assuming?

-• Is she single and potentially interested in dating?
+• Is she single and open to dating?

-• Are you ready to risk the friendship if things go south?
+• Are you ready to risk the friendship if she says no?

-If you answered "yes" to all three, proceed to step 2.
-If not, maybe it's time to set your sights elsewhere, champ.
+If you answered yes to all three, proceed.
+If not, maybe it’s time to aim elsewhere, champ.

 Step 2: Level Up Your Game